Pumpkin Muffins

 Preheat oven to 400°F (200°C) and prepare muffin or cupcake tin with cooking spray or paper liners.

-In a medium sized bowl combine both flours, baking powder, salt, nutmeg and cinnamon.
+In a medium sized bowl, mix both flours, baking powder, salt, nutmeg, and cinnamon.
 Set aside.

 Fill each mold 3/4 of the way up.
-Bake for 10 minutes or until a toothpick comes out clean.
+Bake for 10-15 minutes or until a toothpick inserted into the middle of one muffin comes out clean.

 Preheat oven to 325°F (162°C).